 - 1. The IRS is currently failing to meet taxpayer needs, which erodes taxpayer trust in the system and undermines voluntary compliance. - 2.
 The IRS is making resource-allocation decisions without hard data to show that its decisions are the best ones to drive voluntary compliance and collect revenue in an effective and efficient manner. - 3.
 Understanding the taxpayer base is key to providing effective taxpayer service and to maintaining and enhancing voluntary compliance. - 4.
 IRS compliance initiatives are often based on outdated or unproven assumptions and can generate significant volumes of rework for the IRS and tremendous burden for taxpayers. - 5.
-The IRS is undertaking a review of its approach to tax compliance and service delivery, but greater transparency and Congressional oversight would improve taxpayers' confidence and trust in the tax system. - I. The IRS Is Currently Failing to Meet Taxpayer Needs, Which Erodes Taxpayer Trust in the System and Undermines Voluntary Compliance.
+The IRS is undertaking a review of its approach to tax compliance and service delivery, but greater transparency and Congressional oversight would improve taxpayers' confidence and trust in the tax system. - The IRS requires funding to acquire modern IT systems, particularly case management systems, in order to meet taxpayer needs and improve productivity. - I. The IRS is Currently Failing to Meet Taxpayer Needs, Which Erodes Taxpayer Trust in the System and Undermines Voluntary Compliance.